show_page.php1 : mp03.jpg

 HISTORY: Cheek muscle taken at slaughter

-MORPHOLOGIC DIAGNOSIS: Skeletal muscle: Cysticercus with mild muscle degeneration and chronic eosinophilic myositis, breed unspecified, bovine.
+MORPHOLOGIC DIAGNOSIS: Skeletal muscle: Cysticercus, focal, with mild lymphocytic and eosinophilic myositis, breed unspecified, bovine.

 ETIOLOGIC DIAGNOSIS: Cysticercal myositis